Frequently Asked Questions

 We do not.Can I bring my log to you to be milled?

 Yes.
 We now offer custom milling services.
 Please contact us at firstname.lastname@example.org or 916-974-4336 to learn more about our custom milling options.Can you dry my private lumber?

 Surfacing, Finishing and FurnitureCan you flatten the lumber I buy?

 Not at this time, but we can refer you to our partners throughout the region.Do you make furniture?

-No, we don’t make finished projects at Urban Wood Rescue, but we can recommend a local artisan that will fit your specific needs.Will you apply finish to the wood I purchase?
+No, we don’t make finished projects, but we can refer you to a list of local artisans.Will you apply finish to the wood I purchase?

 No, the finishing process is up to you or the artisan you commission.

 ArtisansCan you recommend a local artisan or maker?

 While we do not endorse any specific companies, we created a list of local makers/artisans who purchased our wood or visited our yard.I’m an artisan, can I sell my work at Urban Wood Rescue?